postageapp/postageapp-drupal/README.txt

-PHP Example Application for PostageApp
+Drupal Module for PostageApp
 ======================================

-A quick example on how to integrate [PostageApp](http://postageapp.com) email delivery with PHP application
+This module provides integration of [PostageApp](http://postageapp.com) email delivery for drupal as an easy to use module.

 Configuration